sysco-middleware/workshop-grpc/docs/05-server-implementation/README.md

 To implement these business methods we need to extend **InvoiceServiceImplBase** class and override its methods.
 We do that in class **InvoiceServiceImpl.java**.
 Open [this](../../src/main/java/impl/InvoiceServiceImpl.java) file.

 Instead of connecting to a database or any other persistance storage, we make use of `Map<String,Invoice>` to store these values.
-We start with defining a field invoices as `Map<String,Invoice>` and add 5 random invoices to it.
+We start with defining a field store as `Map<String,Invoice>` and add 5 random invoices to it.
 ```
 private Map<String, Invoice> generateRandomInvoices() {
     Random r = new Random();